-Ready to start the kitchen renovation process, but desperate for some inspiration to set you on your way?
+Ready to start your kitchen renovation plans, but desperate for some inspiration to set you on your way?
 Work with your Art of Kitchens kitchen designer to add some amazing features into the heart of your home.

 Technology in the kitchen just keeps getting smarter.
-Products that we could only dream of 10 years ago (such as Google Home, ovens with sensor-controlled cooking programs, fully intuitive induction cooktops or even wifi-controlled air fryers) are now a reality, and designed to make what we do in the kitchen quicker, easier and more convenient.
+Products that we could only dream of 10 years ago (such as Google Home, ovens with sensor-controlled cooking programs, fully intuitive induction cooktops or even wifi-controlled air fryers) are now a reality.
+And they’re designed to make what we do in the kitchen quicker, easier and more convenient.

 - Light up: Create drama in the kitchen with undermounted or strip LED lighting to add visual interest and change the dynamic of the room.